Bushwalking

 • Water catchment areas, due to access restrictions.

-• Alpine areas, including Tarli Karng.
+• Alpine areas, including Tali Karng.

 • Lerderderg Gorge, after heavy rain – danger from rising water in narrow gorge terrain.